 Family Violence Services

-Our family violence service provides a range of support services to women and their children who have experienced family violence.
-We assist women and their children to remain safely within their community wherever possible and maintain a life free of violence, while also addressing their emotional and practical needs and issues arising from the violence.
+Our family violence service provides a range of support services to women, LGBTIQ+ people and children who have experienced family violence.
+We assist women, LGBTIQ+ people and children to remain safely within their community wherever possible and maintain a life free of violence, while also addressing their emotional and practical needs and issues arising from the violence.

-Women and children will be provided the opportunity to explore options in a respectful, non-judgemental atmosphere.
-It is important women and children are listened to and believed, and then supported to make their own decisions about their circumstances after fully reviewing their situation, resources and strengths.
+Women, LGBTIQ+ people and children will be provided the opportunity to explore options in a respectful, non-judgemental atmosphere.
+It is important people are listened to and believed, and then supported to make their own decisions about their circumstances after fully reviewing their situation, resources and strengths.

 Culturally and Linguistically Diverse

-If you or the person you are supporting doesn’t speak English, women can call Berry Street using Translating Interpreting Service 131 450.
+If you or the person you are supporting doesn’t speak English, women and people from LGBTIQ+ communities can call Berry Street using Translating Interpreting Service 131 450.
 Please tell us:

 - your number